langchain-ai/langchain/docs/index.rst

 *Key Concepts*

-- Memory: A class that can be added to an Agent or Chain to (1) pull in memories before calling that chain/agent, and (2) create new memories after the chain/agent finishes.
+- Memory: A class that can be added to an Agent or Chain to (1) pull in memory variables before calling that chain/agent, and (2) create new memories after the chain/agent finishes.
 - Memory Variables: Variables returned from a Memory class, to be passed into the chain/agent along with the user input.

 *Problems Solved*